regensa18/AdvProg2018/week_4/README.md

     commited and pushed to GitLab.

 For FacadeDemo.py
-* [ ] Explained what is Facade Pattern, and how it is implemented inside FacadeDemo.py
+* [ ] Explained in a new text file named m2facade.txt what is Facade Pattern and how it is implemented inside FacadeDemo.py

 Additional Checklist
 --------------------